rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 ### Testing Equality with the `assert_eq!` and `assert_ne!` Macros

-A common way to test functionality is to take the result of the code under test and the value we expect the code to return and check that they're equal.
+A common way to test functionality is to take the result of the code under test and the value we expect the code to return and check that they’re equal.
 We could do this using the `assert!` macro and passing it an expression using the `==` operator.
 However, this is such a common test that the standard library provides a pair of macros to perform this test more conveniently: `assert_eq!` and `assert_ne!`.
 These macros compare two arguments for equality or inequality, respectively.
-They'll also print out the two values if the assertion fails, so that it's easier to see *why* the test failed, while the `assert!` macro only tells us that it got a `false` value for the `==` expression, not the values that lead to the `false` value.
+They’ll also print out the two values if the assertion fails, so that it’s easier to see *why* the test failed, while the `assert!` macro only tells us that it got a `false` value for the `==` expression, not the values that lead to the `false` value.

-In Listing 11-7, let's write a function named `add_two` that adds two to its parameter and returns the result.
-Then let's test this function using the `assert_eq!` macro:
+In Listing 11-7, let’s write a function named `add_two` that adds two to its parameter and returns the result.
+Then let’s test this function using the `assert_eq!` macro:

 <span class="filename">Filename: src/lib.rs</span>